 Access to the reporting system using a device already in your pocket – your mobile phone – makes reporting of observations more likely.
-A picture can save you a few hundred words of description, so being able to include a quick snap shot of the machinery or workplace makes reporting easier.
+A picture can save you a few hundred words of description, so being able to include a quick snapshot of the machinery or workplace makes reporting easier.

 Prompts and pull-down lists make sure nothing is missed, and that information is entered accurately.
-Different organizations use different terminology, so make sure your mobile app can be tailored to the language your employees are used to.
+Different organisations use different terminology, so make sure your mobile app can be tailored to the language your employees are used to.

-3. Make reporting social
+3. Make Reporting Social

 Positive safety observations are a great way of making reporting more sociable.
 You could have a league table of which shift has posted the most examples of correct wearing of PPE, or a competition for the tidiest workshop.

-4. Make reporting timely
+4. Make Reporting Timely

 Accurate reports lead to faster responses.
 What time did you see the problem?
 Exactly where was it?
 The quicker you can get the report, the more accurate the information is likely to be – and the more likely you can prevent an accident.
 Mobile reporting allows people to make reports immediately.

 Timely feedback to workers is an important motivator.
 If I don’t get any feedback on the problem I reported, I’ll stop reporting.
-If you can’t ‘fix’ the near miss immediately, you can still let people know what is happening.
+If you can’t ‘fix’ the near-miss immediately, you can still let people know what is happening.
 For example, if their concerns about noisy equipment or poor lighting are feeding into a larger refurbishment project.

 Best practice is to provide individual feedback to the reporter, and to look at an overview of reports at regular worker representative meetings.

-5. Make a difference
+5. Make A Difference

 If you follow all the steps above and succeed in getting people to report leading indicators, there are two sure things that will cause your project to come to a halt: